 - Claim deductions and reliefs: Don’t forget to take advantage of allowable expenses such as maintenance costs, mortgage interest, and property management fees to reduce your tax liability.

-- Expert help: Consider seeking advice from professionals like Expat Taxes for a seamless (and compliant!) filing process.
+- Get expert help: Consider seeking advice from professionals like Expat Taxes for a seamless (and compliant!) filing process.

 Owning a rental property abroad comes with tax challenges, but you don’t have to figure it out alone.
 Let an expert handle the details so you can focus on what matters.